 9 For all our days have passed away in your wrath.

-We bring our years to an end as a sigh.
+We bring our years to an end like a sigh.

 yet their pride is but labor and sorrow,

 for it passes quickly, and we fly away.

 11 Who knows the power of your anger,

 your wrath according to the fear that is due to you?